-Ovarian cancer is the growth of cancer cells in the ovaries.
+Ovarian cancer is when cancer cells start and grow in the ovaries.
 The ovaries make eggs for reproduction and female hormones.

 Copyright © Nucleus Medical Media, Inc.

 Ovarian cancer is most common in women age 50 or older.
-Other factors that may increase your chances of ovarian cancer:
+Other things that may raise the risk are:

-You will be asked about your symptoms and medical history.
-A physical exam and pelvic exam will be done.
+The doctor will ask about your symptoms and health history.
+A physical and pelvic exam will be done.

 American Cancer Society

 General information about ovarian epithelial, fallopian tube, and primary peritoneal cancer.
 National Cancer Institute website.
 Available at: https://www.cancer.gov/types/ovarian/patient/ovarian-epithelial-treatment-pdq.
 Accessed March 17, 2021.